Sofiman/BenEaterProgramAssembler/GettingStarted.md

 *I am Sorry for my bad english and if some sentences are not correct or not understandable, I haven't a English origin.
 If some informations are wrong (like instructions descriptions) I'll accept any recitification and I would love code changes (like features) or optimizations !*

 ## Requirements
 You can only use the set of instructions available in Bean Eater's computer but you can also change it by using the option `--dict={p}` or `-d={p}` where {p} is a path to the dictionnary JSON file.
-The format is simple, the root element must be an object with an object at the key "instructions", in this object, each keys represent and instruction and the value is the opcode.
+The format is simple, the root element must be an object with an object at the key "instructions", in this object, each keys represent and instruction and the value is the opcode (binary and hex values only).
 If you want to upgrade the memory size (default is 16 bytes) you can add an element with key "memory_size" to the json where the value represents the number of bytes of your memory.

 Default instructions are:
 * `NOP` (0b0000): No operation